jidzenga/CalendarEvent/README.md

 First you have to cut the Strip to the right length and solder or hot glue three jumper wires to each of the three connectors: "Ground", "Din" and "+5V".

 Next, you can connect the female ends of the jumper cables to the ESP board.
-Connect Ground to "GND", Din to "D6" (OR ANY OTHER DIN CONNECTOR, MAKE SURE YOU CHANGE D6 TO YOUR PREFERRED CONNECTION IF YOU CHANGE IT) and "+5V" to "3V"
+Connect Ground to "GND", Din to "D6" (OR ANY OTHER DIN CONNECTOR, MAKE SURE YOU CHANGE D6 TO YOUR PREFERRED CONNECTION IF YOU CHANGE IT) and "+5V" to "3V" (Five volt is recommended but 3 volt will do just fine).

+## 5. Testing the color picker

+You can head back to your Adafruit Dashboard and click the color circle and select a circle, the color you pick should match the color that the NeoPixel puts out.

+When you change your Colorpicker color you can see the values wrote down in your Adafruit feed.

+## 6. Connecting to IFTTT

+Next, we're gonna connect the data in our feed to IFTTT (If This Then That).
+IFTTT is a free website that lets you connect different devices and services to each other.
+You can use it to do all kinds of cool things, today we're gonna use it to connect the Adafruit data in our feed to our Google Calendar.

+First, go to this link and create a free IFTTT account: https://ifttt.com/join.

+Once you've done that you can click "My Applets" and then click "New Applet" to create a new applet.
+An applet is basically an interaction you have created between different services, you can turn them on and off whenever you like.

+Now click on the big blue "THIS" letters to create a trigger.
+Search for the "Adafruit service" and authorize your Adafruit account.

+Click on the "Monitor a feed on Adafruit IO" Field.
+Now select your Adafruit feed, make the relationship "Equal to" and set the value to "FF0000".
+Now the trigger will be the value FF0000 written to your feed.
+The color red in this case.

+Now click on the big blue "THAT" letters to create an action.
+Search for Google Calendar and authorize your Google account.

+Next, you can choose to create a quick or a detailed event.
+We're just gonna go for a quick event for now.
+Select your calander and the message to be displayed in your calander.

+Now when you select the color #FF0000 on the color picker a new event will be created on your Google Calendar.

+## 7. Final words

+I hope you've learned something from this tutorial, let me know if you have questions.
+Your creativity is the limit on these projects, make sure to check out https://www.hackster.io/ifttt/projects for more ideas.
+Good luck!